EC-429/Send_my_IP/README.txt

 #      Thats it!
 Your good to go and can start phoning home your web servers location through gmail SMTP and python3

 # 5) Command line$ python3 Send_my_IP.py
+# 6) Command line$ python3 Send_my_email.py --file "attachment.txt"

-# 6) Additionally, a text file called 'IPfile.txt' will be created and appended to every time the script is run and stored in the current
+# 7) Additionally, a text file called 'IPfile.txt' will be created and appended to every time the script is run and stored in the current
 # working directory to keep a historical record of your IP Address + Date Time combination.

 # Please feel free to give advice, ideas, and opinions on how it can be improved!